ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 This is just one possible solution.
 As you continue through this course, you will soon discover that there are many different ways to solve any problem.
 Computer Scientists almost always care about *correct* solutions that run the fastest on any computer - in fact there is a whole field within CS dedicated to finding such solutions - its the field of algorithms.
 Good programmers take a lot of care to express their algorithms in code in the simplest and most understandable way.
 We will strive towards this goal in general.
 For now, our goal is to come up with correct solutions.

 Below is an alternate implementation for drawing a rectangle.
 The algorithm is slightly different: It first computes the absolute location of the 4 corners of the rectangle and then commands the turtle to go to the four locations in a specific order.
-To move the turtle to any location (x,y), we will use a new turtle method: t.goto(x, y).
+To move the turtle to any location (x,y), we will use a new turtle method: `t.goto(x, y)`.
 Here is one possible implementation of this algorithm.
-Name this function drawRectangle_2().
-Place it below the code for drawRectangle_1().
+Name this function: drawRectangle_2.
+Place it below the code for `drawRectangle_1()`.

 ```
 def drawRectangle_2():